anna-stacey/NorthernInteriorGlossing/README.md

 4.  **The segmentation line and gloss lines do not contain multiple consecutive boundaries.**
 That is, morphemes are always connected by either a space or a single boundary character, as in `morpheme1 morpheme2-morpheme3~morpheme4`.
-There is one exception here: infixes in the gloss line.
-This is because the standard way to gloss something like `start.of.morpheme1<morpheme2>more.morpheme1-morpheme3` is `gloss1<gloss2>-gloss3`.
-There's really no boundary between gloss2 and gloss3 at all because they're not adjacent, but this format tells us that `gloss2` is an infix on `gloss1`, and `gloss3` regularly attaches to the end of `gloss1`.
-Confusing!
-But standard, and intelligble.
+There is one exception here: infixes in the gloss line, which frequently involve the closing ">" boundary immediately followed by any other boundary.
+See expectation #10 for more details.

 5.  **The segmentation line does not contain "hanging" boundaries.**
 That is, morpheme boundaries are always directly connected to a morpheme on either side (e.g., `morpheme1-morpheme2- morpheme3` is *not* permitted).
 This has been seen in cases where a speaker revised what they were saying, or perhaps interrupted themselves, leading to an isolated prefix written as `morpheme-`.
 In this case, this should be written as just `morpheme` since it's not attached to anything.
+Again, there's an exception with infixes in the gloss line: since > isn't really indicating a boundary per se, it can occur before a space or EOL.
+See expectation #10 for more details about infixes.

 6.  **The same boundary types are used between the segmentation and gloss line.**
 For example, consider this segmentation line: